Britain's first astronaut for 24 years hopes to inspire Mars interest

 The Briton, selected as an astronaut in 2009, will launch from Russia's Baikonur cosmodrome in Kazakhstan for the mission titled Principia after Isaac Newton’s ground-breaking Naturalis Principia Mathematica, which describes the principal laws of motion and gravity.

-Britain originally opted out of the European programme for human space flight but decided to reverse its decision in 2012.
+Britain originally opted out of the European program for human space flight but decided to reverse its decision in 2012.

 The space station is a laboratory in which an international crew of six people live and work while traveling at a speed of five miles per second, orbiting Earth every 90 minutes.